ChaseAnzelc/Kids-Play-Android-Mobile-App/README.md

 # Kid's Play Android Mobile App
 Android Mobile Application built in Android Studio with Java

+Please download the APK, then proceed to install for hours of ad free fun!

 A super fun mobile gaming application that I created for my two young daughters and is currently deployed on 3 android devices.</br>

 What was used..<br>